We have two Green Assembly Members in City Hall – Sian Berry and Caroline Russell.

 They were elected in May 2016, taking over from Darren Johnson and Jenny Jones who had both represented Londoners on the Assembly since the very first elections in 2000.

 Here you can read the latest news from Sian and Caroline about their work on behalf of Londoners.

-Find out more about them on their Assembly webpages:
+Find out more about Greens on the London Assembly on the pages below:

 Councillor Sian Berry

 Highgate ward, Camden - More on Sian as Councillor here

 Councillor Pete Elliott - Gipsy Hill Follow Pete Elliott on Twitter

 Councillor Rebecca Thackray - Herne Hill Follow Rebecca Thackray on Twitter